Psalm 15 – The Character of the One God Receives

 Nor does he take a bribe against the innocent.

 a.
 In whose eyes a vile person is despised: David knew that we cannot love good unless we also oppose evil.
-As it says in Psalm 97:10: The fear of the LORD is to hate evil.
-Yet this righteous man also honors those who fear the LORD; he makes his judgments about men on a godly basis, not from favoritism, flattery, or corruption.
+As it says in Proverbs 8:13: The fear of the Lord is to hate evil.
+Yet this righteous man also honors those who fear the Lord; he makes his judgments about men on a godly basis, not from favoritism, flattery, or corruption.

 i.
 “Who rejected the wicked, however rich and honourable; and chose the well inclined, however poor and contemptible in the world.”
 (Horne)